fr-ser/grafana-sqlite-datasource/README.md

 3. To make sure the plugin was installed, check the list of installed data sources.
 Click the Plugins item in the main menu.
 Both core data sources and installed data sources will appear.

-For other installation options (e.g. to install versions not yet releases in the Grafana registry but in Github) see [./docs/installation.md](https://github.com/fr-ser/grafana-sqlite-datasource/blob/main/docs/installation.md).
+For other installation options (e.g. to install versions not yet released in the Grafana registry but in Github) see [./docs/installation.md](https://github.com/fr-ser/grafana-sqlite-datasource/blob/main/docs/installation.md).

 ## Support for Time Formatted Columns